 Rarely, some tumors can become cancerous.
 These tumors may need to be treated with surgery,

-There are no guidelines for preventing neurofibromatosis.
+There are no current guidelines to prevent neurofibromatosis.

 Neurofibromatosis.
 Children's Tumor Foundation website.
 Available at: